How Much Off MSRP Can I Negotiate

 Today’s car buyers have limited choices and high prices due to dealer-added accessories or “market adjustments.”
 Discounts are scarcer than the cars themselves, giving buyers no bargaining power.
 As such, if your budget doesn’t permit buying a new car on the market, even after timing the market or haggling with the dealer, it might be a good idea to look at used cars, instead.

-2. How’s The Behind-The-Scenes Of Buying A New Car?
+2. How’s The Behind-The-Scenes Of Buying A Car?

 While we’re here, some have also wondered how long it takes to buy a new car.
 Well, it all depends.
 While the timing varies, many dealerships have simplified the car-buying process since the COVID-19 pandemic.
 Once you’ve decided on a vehicle, you can complete the transaction within two to three hours.
 It’s even faster if you buy an in-stock car.

 To help expedite the process, the financial side of buying a new car needs to be considered, as well.
-Knowing your credit score and getting pre-approved loan approval is essential if you plan to finance the vehicle.
+Knowing your credit score and getting a pre-approved loan is essential if you plan to finance the vehicle.
 You could also choose to have the vehicle factory-ordered, which takes little time.
-But, a new factory order will add to the time.
+But a new factory order will add to the time.

-Speaking of how much can you negotiate off the MSRP on a new car, car prices are also going down.
+Speaking of how much you can negotiate off the MSRP on a new car, car prices are also going down.
 After reaching a record high of $47,243 in December 2021, the average new car transaction price fell to $46,404 in January 2022.
-Following 2023 and 2024, the average new car transaction price has since normalized to pre-COVIC pandemic levels.
+Following 2023 and 2024, the average new car transaction price has since normalized to pre-COVID pandemic levels.

 3. How Much Is A Dealer’s Discount?